-Running

-Exercise
+Running Exercise

 The handler takes his dog to the starting position for the examination.
 The dog has to run (according to the traffic regulations) on the right side of the handler in a normal trot beside the bike.
-Avoid having the dog runto fast.
+Avoid having the dog run too fast.
 The leash must be kept longer so that the dog has the possibility to adapt to any tempo.
 Connection devices ("Springer") are allowed.
 Slight pulling on the leash is not faulty, but the dog should not be constantly dragging and choking himself.
 After the first 8 km (5 miles), a break of 15 minutes is required.
 During this time the Judge must watch the dog for any signs of fatigue.
 Fatigued Dogs Shall be terminated from the examination.

-After the break, 7 km (4.5 miles) more are to be covered, then a break of paws.
+After the break, 7 km (4.5 miles) more are to be covered, then a break of 20 minutes.
+During this break, the dog is given the opportunity to move freely and without constraint.

+Shortly before the return to the final running portion the judge must check the dogs for fatigue or injury to their paws.
 Fatigued dogs or dogs whose paws are injured must be terminated.
 After completion of the final running portion, a 15 minute break must be inserted.
 During the break, the dog must be given the opportunity to move freely and without constraint.
 The judge must determine whether the dog shows signs of fatigue or injury to the paws.